Anal vein thrombosis recurs repeatedly

 6. Stress

-Stress alters bowel movement, promotes digestive disorders, and thus indirectly increases the risk of anal vein thromboses.
+Stress alters bowel movements, promotes digestive disorders, and thus indirectly increases the risk of anal vein thrombosis.

 A crucial but often overlooked factor is the condition of the anal skin.
-Small tears, irritations, or inflammatory changes – for example, caused by friction, too rough toilet paper, aggressive care products, or frequent sitting – weaken the local barrier.
-This makes the venous network more susceptible to swelling and thrombus formation.
-For this exact reason, modern conservative therapies increasingly rely on anti-inflammatory and mucosa-regenerating preparations, including specially formulated suppositories like CANNEFF® SUP.
+Small tears, irritations, or inflammatory changes—caused by friction, rough toilet paper, harsh care products, or prolonged sitting—weaken the local barrier.
+This makes the venous network more susceptible to swelling and thrombosis.
+For this reason, modern conservative therapies increasingly rely on anti-inflammatory and mucosa-regenerating preparations, including specially formulated suppositories like CANNEFF® SUP.

 What can I do immediately if the anal vein thrombosis occurs again?

-In acute cases, cooling, sitz baths, rest, soft stools, and suppositories for pain relief and swelling reduction help.
+Acute relief comes from cooling, sitz baths, rest, soft stools, and suppositories for pain relief and reducing swelling.
 CANNEFF® SUP suppositories soothe irritated tissue, reduce inflammatory reactions, and support regeneration.

 What to do if the anal vein thrombosis keeps coming back?